 The following wording may be of help when adding a codicil or writing your Will to ensure that your legacy can be utilised in the way, and for the purpose, you intended:

-1. I give to Bournemouth Churches Housing Association (BCHA) of St Swithuns House, 21 Christchurch Road, Bournemouth, BH1 3NS, a charitable registered society under the Co-operative and Community Benefit Societies Act 2014, registered with the Financial Conduct Authority No.18497R and with the Homes and Communities Agency No. LH0155 the sum of [ ] to be applied for the charitable purposes set out in sub-clause two of this clause.
+1. I give to Bournemouth Churches Housing Association (BCHA) of St Swithuns House, 21 Christchurch Road, Bournemouth, BH1 3NS, a charitable registered society under the Co-operative and Community Benefit Societies Act 2014, registered with the Financial Conduct Authority No.18497R and with the Regulator of Social Housing3 No. LH0155 the sum of [ ] to be applied for the charitable purposes set out in sub-clause two of this clause.